ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 Finally, the community has gained much more experience with indications of congestion beyond packet loss.

-Multicast congestion controls are a considerably less mature field of study and are not in scope for this document.
+Multicast congestion control is a considerably less mature field of study and are not in scope for this document.
 However, Section 4 of the UDP Usage Guidelines {{RFC8085}} provide additional guidelines for multicast and broadcast usage of UDP.

+Congestion control algorithms
-Multiple congestion control algorithms have been developed outside of the IETF, including at least two that saw large scale deployment: Cubic {{HRX08}} and BBR {{BBR-draft}}.
+have been developed outside of the IETF, including at least two that saw large scale deployment: Cubic {{HRX08}}
+and Bottleneck Bandwidth and Round-trip propagation time (BBR) {{BBR-draft}}.

 Cubic was documented in a research publication in 2007 {{HRX08}}, and was then adopted as the default congestion control algorithm for the TCP implementation in Linux.
-It was already used in a significant fraction of TCP connections over the Internet before being documented in an informational Internet Draft in 2015, published as an informational RFC in 2017 {{?RFC8312}} and then as a proposed standard in 2023 {{?RFC9438}}.
+It was already used in a significant fraction of TCP connections over the Internet before being documented in an Informational Internet Draft in 2015, published as an Informational RFC in 2017 {{?RFC8312}} and then as a proposed standard in 2023 {{?RFC9438}}.

 BBR is developed as an internal research project by Google,